Interactive-Echoes/.github/profile/README.md

 ---
 ### About

-Interactive Echoes is an organization dedicated to developing audio tools and modular solutions.
+Interactive Echoes is an organization dedicated to developing audio tools and general-purpose modular C++ solutions.
 Our craft bridges the realms of consumer-facing software, as well as versatile libraries and frameworks that empower developers to forge their own creations.

 Our focus is on delivering high-quality, modular code that can be seamlessly integrated for a wide range of software projects.